mattijn/topojson/docs/how-it-works.md

 ## Topology computation

-While the 2nd and 3rd bullets from above list have a significant impact on the filesize reduction, we will start with the 1st bullet.
-The computation of the topology, since it is basically the core of this library.
+While the 2nd and 3rd bullets from above list have a significant impact on the filesize reduction, we will describe here the 1st bullet -the computation of the Topology- since it is basically the core of this library.

-The computation of the topology consists of the following sequence:
+The computation of the Topology consists of the following sequence:

 1. `extract`:
    - Detection of geometrical type of the object